 |Prices from||£53 per month|

-Depending on how much you're willing to spend, you can expect anything from 159 to over 400 channels when you include premium add-ons.
+Depending on how much you're willing to spend, you can expect anything from 110 to over 400 channels when you include premium add-ons.
 Bear in mind, though that this impressive number consists of a lot of duplicate time-shifted (+1) and HD versions of the same channels.
-Clear as mud really, which is why we've built this interactive tool that shows you which channels are available with which bundles.
+Clear as mud really, which is why we've highlighed the best channels in our Virgin Media TV channels guide.

 Just because Virgin isn't Sky doesn't mean you can't pinch some of Sky's best features – for an additional cost, of course.
 You can add Sky Sports to any of Virgin's TV packages or broadband and TV bundles.
-With the VIP Bundle it comes as standard.
+With the Bigger Bundle or Ultimate Oomph Bundle it comes as standard.

 Same goes for Sky's movie service: Sky Cinema.
 Not quite as expensive as Sky Sports (nothing is as expensive as Sky Sports), Sky Cinema gives you access to over 1,500 films at any given time, spread over 11 channels, with most available to watch any time you like on catch-up.
 It's a hell of a lot of movies, and well worth the money, but if you already subscribe to Netflix and/or Amazon Prime, perhaps somewhat less so.